Dr. Julia Bullard; Viola Faculty

 - B.M., University of Minnesota

-Todd Williams began his musical studies as a Suzuki student, and went on to earn a Bachelor of Music degree from the University of Minnesota in violin performance.
-He also completed extensive Suzuki training at the University of Minnesota, studying with Mark Bjork, and was an intern for the Suzuki program at the McPhail Center for the Arts in Minneapolis.
-Before joining the UNI Suzuki School faculty in 2003, he was a faculty member at the St. Paul Conservatory and taught Suzuki at the ABC Montessori International School in Bloomington.
-He is a member of the Waterloo/Cedar Falls Symphony.
+Todd Willima began his musical studies as a Suzuki student and went on to earn a Bachelor of Music degree from the University of Minnesota in Violin Performance.
+There, he also underwent Suzuki teacher training including an internship at the Suzuki program at the McPhail Center for the Arts in Minneapolis.
+Before joining the UNI Suzuki School in 2003, he was a faculty member at the St. Paul Conservatory and taught Suzuki classes at the ABC International Montessori School in Bloomington, MN.
+He is a member of the wcfsymphony and Wartburg Community Symphony orchestra.

 Suzanne Bullard; UNI Suzuki School Director & Department Chair, Cello Faculty